harrycresswell/hc/content/page/now.md

 slug = "now"
 +++

-I've just flown back to London from Hamburg, were I'm focusing on these things:
+I've just flown back to London from Hamburg, where I'm focusing on these things:

 - Building a site [with Luke](https://lukeharvey.co.uk/) for the very talented Chloe Chalker.
 - Working on [projects with AIN](https://www.angelinvestmentnetwork.co.uk/office-space).